ml-tooling/lazycluster/README.md

 # 2nd: Create the HyperoptCluster instance with the RuntimeGroup.
 cluster = HyperoptCluster(runtime_group)

-# 3rd: Let the HyperoptCluster instantiate all entities on Runtimes
-#      contained in the RuntimeGroup using default values.
+# 3rd: Let the HyperoptCluster instantiate all entities on Runtimes of the RuntimeGroup using default values.
 For custom
 #      configuration check the HyperoptCluster API documentation.
 cluster.start()